gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 The protected SCTP Restart procedure keeps the security characteristics of an SCTP Association using DTLS Chunk.

-In protected SCTP Restart, INIT and INIT-ACK chunks are sent strictly according to  {{RFC9260}}, but COOKIE-ECHO and COOKIE-ACK chunks are encrypted using DTLS Chunks and Restart DTLS Key contexts.
+In protected SCTP Restart, INIT and INIT ACK chunks are sent strictly according to  {{RFC9260}}, but COOKIE ECHO and COOKIE ACK chunks are encrypted using DTLS Chunks and Restart DTLS Key contexts.

 In order to support protected SCTP Restart, the SCTP Endpoints need